cesar-douady/open-lmake/doc/src/config.md

 ### `console.history_days` : Dynamic (`7`)

-This attribute specifies the number of days the output log history is kept in the `LMAKE/outputs` directory.
+This attribute specifies the number of days the output log history is kept in the `LMAKE/outputs` dir.

 ### `console.host_len` : Dynamic (`None`)